Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

 Find more explanation at https://arxiv.org/abs/1811.06965

-.. note:: DDPSequentialPlugin is currently supported only for torch 1.6
+.. note:: DDPSequentialPlugin is currently supported only for Pytorch 1.6

 Before running, install Fairscale by using pip install pytorch-lightning["extra"] and pip install pytorch-lightning-bolts